Cal009/mildew-in-cherry-trees/README.md

 - 1 - The client is interested in conducting a study to visually differentiate a healthy cherry leaf from one with powdery mildew.
 - 2 - The client is interested in predicting if a cherry leaf is healthy or contains powdery mildew.

-## Hypothesis and how to validate?
+## Hypothesis and Validation

-- It is believed that the infected cherry tree contains a powdery mildew which should be visibile in the data provided, clearly differentiating them from a healthy tree.
+**Hypothesis**: Infected leaves have clear marks differentiating them from the healthy leaves.

-- An average image study can help to investigate this.
+- __How to Validate__: Research about the disease and build an average image study.<br/>

 ## The rationale to map the business requirements to the Data Visualisations and ML tasks